koocheyyy/algorithmic_trading/README.md

+# Moving Average Crossover Strategy

+## Code Overview

-his code implements a Moving Average Crossover Strategy using historical stock data.
+This code implements a Moving Average Crossover Strategy using historical stock data.
 The main tasks performed by the code are:

 1. **Installs necessary libraries**:
    - `pandas`